-4) Eyeballing is the most random way to weigh horses.
-Even the most experienced owners and veterinarians can be off by as much as 200 pounds.
+4) Eyeballing is the most arbitrary horse weight measurement.
+Even the most knowledgeable owners and vets might be wrong by up to 200 pounds.

 Why should we know a horse’s weight?

 - Don’t forget to hydrate!
-Depending on the climate and degree of exercise, a horse requires at least 5 to 15 gallons of clean water each day.
+Depending on the climate and activity level, a horse need 5 to 15 gallons or more of clean water each day.

-- Horses tend to lose weight in the winter as fodder is harder to come by and when their caloric requirements increase.
+- Horses tend to lose weight in the winter when grass is scarce and their caloric demands increase.

-- Some horses need additional calories to remain warm during the chilly winter months, and the best source of these calories is high-quality hay.
+- Some horses need additional calories to keep warm during the chilly winter months, and those calories are best obtained from high-quality hay.

-- Medication dosage errors may have disastrous results.
+- Mis-dosing medication can have very bad consequences.
 It is important to know your horse’s weight before administering potent medications.

-- A horse is more likely to have pain and lameness problems if it is asked to carry too much weight for its size.
+- A horse’s risk of pain and lameness rises when it is asked to carry too much weight for its size.

 Body Condition Score

-A Body Condition Score (BCS) is a tool that veterinarians and other equine experts often use to determine if a horse has an appropriate amount of body fat.
+A Body Condition Score (BCS) is often used by veterinarians and other horse experts to determine if a horse has too much or too little fat on their body.

-The scale goes from 1 (very thin) to 9 (very thick) (highly over-conditioned).
+The scale runs from one (very thin) to nine (extremely over-conditioned).

-- Spine: You should not see his spine.
-A horse’s back will have a ridge if he is excessively thin.
+- Spine: You should not be able to see his spine.
+A ridge along the back of a horse indicates that he is underweight.

-- Tailhead/Croup: The tailhead should not be visible.
-If so, the horse could be underweight.
+- Tailhead/Croup: The tailhead should be hidden.
+If it is, the horse may be underweight.

 - Neck: The horse’s neck bone structure should not be visible.
-If so, the horse could be underweight.
+If it is, the horse may be too thin.

-Despite being arbitrary, the BCS may be used to determine if a horse is:
+Although subjective, the BCS may help determine if a horse is: